jakob-ra/cc-download/README.md

 As soon as the batch job is submitted, you can check its status in the [AWS Batch console](console.aws.amazon.com/batch).
 By clicking on the job and selecting 'child jobs', you can see the status of each child jobs (the number of which is the number of subpages to download divided by your batch size).
 To debug, you can also check the logs of each child job in the [CloudWatch console](https://console.aws.amazon.com/cloudwatch) or by clicking on the child job and selecting 'logging'.
 A container could also fail because it ran out of memory.
 You would see this by selecting 'JSON' in the child job details, there should an exit code and a reason.
 In case of memory issues, you can increase the memory allocation to each container in config.yml > memory.

-Each successfully ran container will create an output file in the S3 bucket you specified under config.yml > s3path_output.
+Each successfully ran job will create an output file in the S3 bucket you specified under config.yml > s3path_output.
 You can check and download your output files by navigating to the [S3 console](https://s3.console.aws.amazon.com) and selecting your output bucket and folder.

 <!-- LICENSE -->
 ## License